WilhelmOks/ModifiedCopyMacro/README.md

 If you know how to make it possible, please let me know :)

 ## Installation

+Macros are a new language feature of Swift 5.9 and they will only work in Xcode 15 and later.

 Add the url `https://github.com/WilhelmOks/ModifiedCopyMacro.git` as a Swift Package to your project.